Status of the Irish language: Debate concerning compulsory Irish

-The abolition of compulsory Irish for the Leaving Certificate has been a policy advocated twice by Fine Gael, a major Irish party which more recently won power in the 2011 general election as part of a coalition with the Labour Party.
+The abolition of compulsory Irish for the Leaving Certificate has been a policy advocated in 3 Irish General Elections by Fine Gael, a major Irish party which more recently won power in the 2011 general election as part of a coalition with the Labour Party.
 This policy was the cause of disapproving comment by many Irish language activists before the election.

 In 2005 Enda Kenny, leader of Fine Gael, called for the language to be made an optional subject in the last two years of secondary school.
 Kenny, despite being a fluent speaker himself (and a teacher), stated that he believed that compulsory Irish has done the language more harm than good.
 The point was made again in April 2010 by Fine Gael's education spokesman Brian Hayes, who said that forcing students to learn Irish was not working, and was actually driving young people away from real engagement with the language.
 The question provoked a public debate, with some expressing resentment of what they saw as the coercion involved in compulsory Irish.
 Fine Gael now places primary emphasis on improved teaching of Irish, with greater emphasis on oral fluency rather than the rote learning that characterises the current system.

 In 2014 just over 7,000 students chose not to sit their Irish Leaving Cert exams, down from almost 14,000 in 2009.

 In 2007 the Government abolished the requirement for barristers and solicitors to pass a written Irish language examination before becoming eligible to commence professional training in the Kings Inns or Blackhall Place.
 A Government spokesman said it was part of a move to abolish requirements which were no longer practical or realistic.
 The Bar Council and Law Society run compulsory oral Irish language workshops as part of their professional training courses.